 Day One: The Day of the Sting

-The day after I had been stung, the area became painful and inflammed and so I visited the doctor.
+The day after I had been stung, the area became painful and inflamed, so I visited the doctor.
 He was unsure what had stung me, but advised that there were quite a few venomous fish surrounding the island of Kos.
-He gave me some cream which contained steriods (for the inflammation) and antibiotics (to prevent infection).
+He gave me some cream which contained steroids (for the inflammation) and antibiotics (to prevent infection).
 He suggested rest and elevation.
 This was easy for me as the hotel was all-inclusive, and there was a decent supply of Ouzo on tap.

 Day Three: The Worst Day